education.vic.gov.au

 Accessing the PRSE on SPOT

 The PRSE will be linked to the most recent SSP (or AIP for new schools), and can be accessed by the principal, SEIL and school council president.
 The department will grant reviewers access as needed.
-The principal can provide access to other school leaders or staff if needed using the 'Delegate editing rights' section at the top of the My School page in SPOT.
+The principal can provide access to other school leaders or staff if needed using the 'Delegate editing rights' section at the top of the My School page on SPOT.

 Finalising the PRSE

-When the PRSE is complete, the principal can use the attest and submit button in the Review and endorse tab to submit the PRSE for SEIL approval.
+When the PRSE is complete, the principal can use the 'attest and submit' button in the 'Review and endorse' tab to submit the PRSE for SEIL approval.
 The SEIL can revert the PRSE to draft if changes are needed, in discussion with the principal.
-Upon SEIL approval, the PRSE can be shared with panel members, ideally 4 weeks before the review.

-5. What happens during a school review
+4. What happens during a school review

-5. What happens during a school review
+4. What happens during a school review

-• validate the pre-review self-evaluation (PRSE) findings through panel discussions, observations, and other evidence.
-The panel will review and discuss the information and evidence presented in the PRSE, and any other data or evidence presented to the review panel
+• review and discuss the information and evidence presented in the pre-review self-evaluation (PRSE), and any other data or evidence presented to the review panel, to form a shared understanding of current student learning and wellbeing outcomes

 • plan the approach to fieldwork.
+This can be developed in advance for shorter (2-day) reviews.

 Fieldwork